-While we share the desire for having as many guests as possible stay with you, the current situation is preventing them from doing so.
-That's why we're actively encouraging customers to choose the date change option wherever we can.
-We do this by highlighting the opportunity to reschedule, making this option the most prominent on our site, app, and via our Customer Service teams.
+We share your desire for as many guests as possible to stay with you, though the situation is preventing them from doing so right now.
+That’s why we’re actively encouraging customers to choose the date change option wherever we can.
+We do so by highlighting the opportunity to reschedule, making this option the most prominent on our website, our app, and via our Customer Service teams.

-We've also built tooling to make these date changes happen as quickly and easily as possible.
-Both you and your guests can now modify reservation dates without needing to call our Customer Service teams.
-For more info on managing date modifications, visit our Partner Hub.
+We also built tooling to make these date changes happen as quickly and easily as possible.
+Both you and your guests can now modify reservation dates without having to call our Customer Service teams.
+For more info about managing date modifications, visit our Partner Hub.

 To ensure as many guests as possible choose a date change over a refund, we encourage you to make sure your availability is up-to-date on our platform and loaded as far into the future as possible.

-We'll be updating you regularly about our ongoing work to support you as the COVID-19 situation continues to unfold.
-For the most up-to-date news and info, keep checking our Partner Hub.
+We’ll continue to update you regularly about our ongoing work to support you as the COVID-19 situation continues to unfold.
+For the most up-to-date news and info, continue to check our Partner Hub.

 Last week, we promised to share more details about our ongoing work to support you, our partners, in these incredibly challenging times.

-Today we're announcing changes regarding our Force Majeure policy on guest cancellations due to government travel restrictions triggered by the COVID-19 outbreak.
+Today we’re announcing changes regarding our Force Majeure policy on guest cancellations that are due to government travel restrictions triggered by the COVID-19 outbreak.

-By now, we can expect that our mutual customers are aware of the risk of further COVID-19 spread – and, as such, the risk they're taking when making new reservations, particularly Non-Refundable and Partially Refundable bookings.
+By now, we can expect that our mutual customers are aware of the risk of further COVID-19 spread, along with the risk they’re taking when making new reservations, particularly Non-Refundable and Partially Refundable bookings.

-Therefore, for all new reservations made as of April 6, 2020, we will no longer apply Force Majeure conditions for guests seeking to cancel or modify their bookings due to the current COVID-19 outbreak.
+For all new reservations made as of April 6, 2020, we’ll no longer apply Force Majeure conditions for guests seeking to cancel or modify their booking due to the current COVID-19 outbreak.
 These reservations will be treated like any standard booking, according to our policies and procedures.